 While there is general consensus in the real estate and economic development communities that demand will continue to increase, there is far less certainty about how much land will be required, for what specific light industrial uses and over what time frame.
 The challenge for the City is to make sure that an adequate supply of light industrial land is made available in appropriate locations without large capital outlays for infrastructure that may ultimately prove not to be needed for years.
+For example, there remains uncertainty over the exact timing of the proposed airport expansion and, most importantly, the magnitude and timing of the spin-off light industrial activity that may result.
 A carefully phased approach is therefore needed for bringing more light industrial land on-stream.